 The DotKids Foundation aspires to develop the “.kids” domain not only as a playground and knowledge exploration space for kids, but also as a nurturing ground for children participation in global policies, especially in Internet governance.
 The vision of the DotKids Foundation is rooted in the UNCRC and accepts the guiding principles of the Convention, including non-discrimination; adherence to the best interests of the child; the right to survival, protection and development; and the right to participation by the child.

+Since its inception The DotKids Foundation, ourselves, have already actively promoted and advocated for a kids-friendly cyberspace globally.
+For example, we supported activities at the European Parliament promoting children rights online.
+We were also invited to meet with the United Nations Committee on the Rights of the Child, child rights organizations and child-led groups to jointly advocate the idea of a kids-friendly internet via the establishment of “.kids”.
+The Foundation also co-organized the first children forum during the ICANN Beijing meeting and supported Safer Internet Day activities.

+ENFORCEMENT OF POLICIES CONSISTENT WITH PURPOSE

+Eligibility for being allowed as a registrant is restricted to community members (their members and entities with verifiable nexus).

+Name selection rules is consistent with mission statement and must meet Guiding Principles.

+Registry policies include content and use rules consistent with articulated community-based purpose and mission statement of .kids.

+Policies include specific enforcement measures: eligibility requirement enforcement on registration, Protection Scheme and rapid suspension procedures related to it, constituting a coherent set with appropriate appeal mechanisms.
+The enforcement measures include investigation practices as well as penalties by way of suspension and takedown.
+The measures are aligned with the community-based purpose of the TLD.
+The governance of the Foundation itself as well as the Protection Scheme demonstrates continuing accountability to the community named in the application.

 20(d).
 Explain the relationship between the applied-for gTLD string and the community identified in 20(a).